Time needed: 25 minutes.

 If you answered no to may of these questions, then fist bump, because you’re just like me and prefer the sounds of silence.

 For the former, consider elopement locations which are more nature focused, heavy on landscape and scenery and natural wonders.
-For example: national parks, public lands, natural wonders, deserts, oceans, mountains, jungles
+For example: the Dolomites or Austrian Alps

 For the latter, consider elopement locations which are urban, trendy and maybe even a bit glamorous.
-For example: Vegas, Barcelona, Paris, Milan, London, LA, NYC, Miami – or a medieval German castle
+For example: Paris, Milan, Vienna, Innsbruck – or a medieval German castle

 Summer in Europe is extremely crowded and prices for hotels and services surge in July and August as the continent takes its summer holidays.

-Remember that mountains and high altitudes can be chilly ALL year long (not just from October to May), and the southern and northern hemispheres have reverse seasons.
-Patagonia and Australia have winter in July, and Europe and North America have winter in January.
+Remember that mountains and high altitudes can be chilly ALL year long (not just from October to May).

 What do I mean by accessibility?
 I mean: how easy your location is to get to.